snailtail/AoC2024/README.md

 I went back and took a new look at part 2.
 After looking at the problem I realized it was set up for just summing up all the values from the "Right" list which occured in the "Left" list.
 This could be done in a much simpler LINQ query, and that also means a lot more performant code.
-Not that it acually mattered in this case, but with larger inputs it sure would have.
+Not that it actually mattered in this case, but with larger inputs it sure would have.
 For my input the difference was going from about 24 000 000 ticks to 400 000 ticks, a factor of 60 times faster for the "smarter" solution.
 And for larger inputs the factor would be even bigger.

 ## --- Day 2: Red-Nosed Reports ---
 Checking sequences of integers, if they are increasing or decreasing - and for part 2 allowing for one error and still be reported as valid.
-Part 1 was pretty straightforward, and I thought I had a grip on part 2 as well - but got stuck for a while, had to give it up during the day and do some work *sadface* and returned to it in the evening, checking my input and looking for edge cases.
+Part 1 was pretty straightforward, and I thought I had a grip on part 2 as well - but got stuck for a while, had to give it up during the day and do some work *sad face* and returned to it in the evening, checking my input and looking for edge cases.
 I spent a good deal of time before I figured out that I - ONCE AGAIN - had an off by one error.
 My problem was that I wasn't checking the whole array when checking if it was possible to remove one item and get a passing "report".
 I started from the index where I discovered the error - which could be a bit further along in the arrays indices.
 When I found the mistake everything worked out as it should.
-Yet again reinforcing that unittests are the shiznitz, but only effective if you're testing for the right thing. :-P
+Yet again reinforcing that unittests are the shit, but only effective if you're testing for the right thing. :-P

 ## --- Day 3: Mull It Over ---
 Regex here we go... :D